beckadamtheinventor/M3EC/README.md

 - Building for MC versions 1.18.x: Java JDK/OpenJDK 17.

 ## Documentation
-Documentation can be found in the `docs` folder of this repository.
+Currently there isn't much documentation.
+It can be found in the `docs` folder of this repository.
+There is also a website: https://beckadamtheinventor.github.io/M3EC.

 ## Usage
 To build a project: